About the School

 - Parent-Teacher Association (PTA): The Clarence Ruth PTA meets monthly to plan fundraising to provide programs or services the school might otherwise not be able to afford, such as field trips and extra technology for classrooms.

-Parents who wish to participate in Clarence Ruth Elementary School leadership teams, school committees, school activities or become volunteers may contact Dr. Ledoux at (805) 742-2500.
+Parents who wish to participate in Clarence Ruth Elementary School leadership teams, school committees, school activities or become volunteers may contact Victor Velazquez, Principal at (805) 742-2500.

 The safety of students and staff is a primary concern at Clarence Ruth Elementary School.
 The school is in compliance with all laws, rules and regulations pertaining to hazardous materials and state earthquake standards.
 The school’s disaster preparedness plan includes steps for ensuring student and staff safety during a disaster.
 Fire and disaster drills are conducted on a regular basis.
 All visitors must check in at the school office and wear a visitor’s badge while on school grounds.
 During lunch, recesses, and before and after school, teachers and administrators supervise students and school grounds, including the cafeteria and playgrounds, to ensure a safe and orderly environment.
 The Comprehensive Safety Plan was last updated and reviewed with school staff in December 2020.
 The plan provides students and staff a means to ensure a safe and orderly learning environment.
 Components of the Comprehensive Safety Plan include child-abuse reporting procedures, disaster-response procedures, procedures for safe ingress and egress from school, sexual harassment policies, and dress code guidelines.
 Teachers are notified when they receive students who have been suspended or expelled.
 A copy of the plan is available to the public at the school and district offices.